 Here, we discuss different step-wise workarounds to fix DPC_WATCHDOG_VIOLATION error 0x00000133 on Windows 10 PC-

 1. Check your cables

-Sometimes wrongly plugged data/ power cables or incapable hardware can cause DPC_WATCHDOG_VIOLATION issue on your PC.
-Hence, before proceeding to actual fixes, you must ensure whether this BSOD error is not due to defect in USB cables.
+Sometimes wrongly plugged data/ power cables or incapable hardware can cause a DPC_WATCHDOG_VIOLATION issue on your PC.
+Hence, before proceeding to actual fixes, you must ensure whether this BSOD error is not due to a defect in USB cables.
 Just unplug all USB cables, watch them carefully and plug them back if you find no defects.
 After this, restart your PC again.
 In case, you find any fault on them, replace the same.

 2. Remove and re-attach HDD cables

 This is the most effective solution and it works in almost all BSOD cases.
-All you have to do is to open your CPU unit and remove the cables of Hard drive.
+All you have to do is to open your CPU unit and remove the cables of the Hard drive.
 Thereafter, clean them using a dry brush then re-attach them to their specific ports.
 Now, attach only mouse and keyboard cables to the CPU and start your PC.
-This works as a charm and most probably you see your System running normally again.
+This works like a charm and most probably you see your System running normally again.

 Note: If it does solve the problem, do clean your entire CPU with a dry brush to avoid such errors from ever occurring in the future.

 3. Run a full system scan

 Malware can potentially damage entire system files and thus lead to such error messages.
 If that’s the case, you can use the Full Scan facility by Windows Defender to solve alike bugs.
 During a full scan, it even identifies the virus hidden inside files/ folders.
 Windows provide an in-built Windows Security app to protect data from such infection.
 To do this you need to follow these steps-